 Year One: Two essays, Two skills assessments, a professional practice portfolio, and a personal development review.

 Year Two: Essay, skills assessment, a research portfolio, a case study with live client audio, a group project and a professional practice portfolio, a personal development review and a supervisor’s report.

-Placements may be available (by application/interview) in SWCAP, the USW counselling service for the local community which operates from the University counselling clinic facilities.
+Placements may be available (by application/interview) in the USW in-house counselling service for the local community which operates from the University counselling clinic facilities.

 We offer a suite of light and airy teaching rooms used by the counselling / psychotherapy courses, video recording facilities and use of a suite of specialist counselling practice rooms.